The World of Clown Dimitri

 The Comedy Museum

-The Comedy Museum (open from 5pm to 12-midnight) is located on the first floor, above the restaurant and features an exhibition of objects collected by Dimitri during the course of his career, which are related to the world of the clown.
+The Comedy Museum (open from 5pm on performance days) is located on the first floor, above the restaurant and features an exhibition of objects collected by Dimitri during the course of his career, which are related to the world of the clown.
 The entrance is decorated with posters of his two revered masters, Andreff and Grock.
 The first room is dedicated to the elephant, Dimitri’s favourite animal, and boasts a collection of posters from all over the world.
 Images of one of his most famous, elegiac performances dating back to 1970 shows him posing with the elephant Sandri in the ring of Circus Knie.

 The second room features all types of musical instruments, another of Dimitri’s great passions.
 In fact, music has always played a key role in his art.
 White and all the shades of red used in classic clowns’ costumes, highlight another room from which visitors can access the room dedicated to masks.
 There, films of the clown’s most iconic performances are screened.
 As many as 700 objects are displayed throughout the exhibition, which was curated by Dimitri’s great friend, the well-known art historian Harald Szeemann, who, in the Eighties, ‘rediscovered’ Monte Verità.